 March - Florent attends PhD Student Meeting in Animal Evolutionary Biology in Czech Republic.

-February - Dr. Frida Ben-Ami is visiting our lab; kick-off meeting for Florent's PhD project.
+February - Frida Ben-Ami (Tel Aviv University, IL) is visiting our lab; kick-off meeting for Florent's PhD project.
+She speaks at the IGB-seminar: "Host age effects in host-parasite interactions: Epidemiological, ecological and evolutionary implications".

-January - Dr. Slawek Cerbin (Adam Mickiewicz University, Poznan) is visiting our lab.
+January - Slawek Cerbin (Adam Mickiewicz University, Poznan, PL) is visiting our lab.
 We are collaborating on "Daphnia facing the global climate change" project.
+He gives IGB-seminar: "Zooplankton facing the global climate change: Old threats in the future of rising temperatures".

-January - Florent Manzi starts his PhD with us: "The evolution of virulence under conditions of frequent multiple infections".
-This is a collaborative project with a group of Dr. Frida Ben-Ami, from Tel Aviv University in Israel.
+January - Florent Manzi starts his PhD: "The evolution of virulence under conditions of frequent multiple infections".
+This is a collaborative project with a group of Frida Ben-Ami, from Tel Aviv University in Israel.

-December - feels like a Xmas present:) - our long-term field study is finally out, published in Evolution.
+December - It feels like a Xmas present:) - our long-term field study is finally out, published in Evolution.
 We analysed genotype dynamics in a Daphnia population sampled across 13 years (over 240 time points).
 We found that periods of higher infection are correlated with higher genotype turnover in the host population.
 Outside of epidemics, turnover of host genotypes is slowed down.
 Overall, our study shows that parasites are important for maintenance of host genetic diversity.
-See a commentary about our manuscript.
+See a commentary about our manuscript and IGB-news section.

-December - Justyna is visiting lab of Slawek Cerbin, at the Adam Mickiewicz University in Poznan.
+December - Justyna is visiting lab of Slawek Cerbin, at the Adam Mickiewicz University in Poznan (PL).
 She gives a talk at the department seminar series.

 December - Manja defended her PhD thesis at the FU: "Community and population dynamics in lakes under global change".
 Congratulations!

-November - our experimental study on how Daphnia reacts to microplastics got published; available here.
-This study resulted from collaboration with the group of Christian Laforsch from University of Bayreuth.
+November - Our experimental study about Daphnia reactions to microplastics got published (collaboration with the group of Christian Laforsch from the University of Bayreuth, DE).

-November - Prof. Adam Petrusek (Charles University of Prague) is visiting our lab.
-We are discussing next steps regarding our "Daphnia-microsporidia" project.
+November - Adam Petrusek (Charles University of Prague, CZ) is visiting our lab.

 October - Yile Tao starts his PhD: "Role of parasitic chytrids in regulating cyanobacterial blooms".
 Yile's PhD is funded by FUB-CSC Programm.
 Yile, warm welcome!

-September - Manja, Yameng and Justyna present their work at the Cladocera Conference in Kulmbach, Germany.
+September - Manja, Yameng and Justyna present their work at the Cladocera Conference in Kulmbach (DE).

-September - Melanie and Ramsy give talks at SAME15 (15th Symposium on Aquatic Microbial Ecology) in Zagreb, Croatia.
+September - Melanie and Ramsy give talks at SAME15 (15th Symposium on Aquatic Microbial Ecology) in Zagreb (HR).

 July - Melanie is going back to France, after having stayed one year with us (IGB Fellowship Programme); Melanie, you will be missed!

-June - paper of Ramsy et al. is out!
-Congratulations!!
+June - Opinion paper of Ramsy et al. (29 co-authors, 15 countries!) is out; congratulations!!
 "Integrating chytrid fungal parasites into plankton ecology.
-Research gaps and needs".
-This opinion paper provides a perspective view on possible directions of future research about chytrids parasitizing phytoplankton.
-Available here.
+Research gaps and needs" - we provide a perspective view on possible directions of future research about chytrids parasitizing phytoplankton.

 May - Yameng and Justyna attend 'Introduction to evolutionary biology for infection biologists' workshop (organized by IZW).
 Justyna teaches about host-parasites coevolution and evolution of virulence.